 (create-editor "pre" "post")

-This last chapter of part II covers “design by composition.”
 By now you know that programs are complex products and that their production requires the design of many collaborating functions.
-This collaboration work well if the designer knows when to design several functions and how to compose these functions into one program.
+This collaboration works well if the designer knows when to design several functions and how to compose these functions into one program.

 You have encountered this need to design interrelated functions several times.
 Sometimes a problem statement implies several different tasks, and each task is best realized with a function.
 At other times, a data definition may refer to another one, and in that case, a function processing the former kind of data relies on a function processing the latter.

-In this chapter, we present yet other scenarios that call for the design of many functions and their composition.
-To support this kind of work, the chapter presents some informal guidelines on divvying up functions and composing them.
-The next chapter then introduces some well-known examples whose solutions rely on the use of these guidelines and the design recipe in general.
-Since these examples demand complex forms of lists, however, this chapter starts with a section on a convenient way to write down complex lists.
+In this chapter, we present several scenarios that call for the design of programs that compose many functions.
+To support this kind of design, the chapter presents some informal guidelines on divvying up functions and composing them.
+Since these examples demand complex forms of lists, however, this chapter starts with a section on concise list notation.

 (list 0 1 2 3 4 5 6 7 8 9)

-Formulate auxiliary function definitions for every dependency between quantities in the problem statement.
-In short, design one function per task.
+Design one function per task.
+Formulate auxiliary function definitions for every dependency between quantities in the problem.

+Design one template per data definition.
 Formulate auxiliary function definitions when one data definition points to a second data definition.
-Roughly, design one template per data definition.

 If the composition of values requires knowledge of a particular domain of application—